Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 The Palermo Capuchin monks took the custom a step further.
 For one reason or another, they began to embalm their monk brothers.

-The method was effective, and soon it attracted interest outside the monastery.
+The method was effective and soon attracted interest outside the monastery.
 The local nobles began to request the same treatment for their dying relatives.

-The results of this 'eternal life' offered by the monks are now seen in Capuchin Crypt.
-There the embalmed bodies of more than 8,000 deceased are on display.
+The results of this 'eternal life' offered by the monks are now seen in the Capuchin Crypt.
+There, the embalmed bodies of more than 8,000 deceased are on display.

-This place is not recommended for those suffering from fear of death.
-Although it may have some therapeutic effects.
+Needles to say, the sight of dead monks is not too beautiful.
+This place is not recommended for those suffering from fear of death, although it may have some therapeutic effects.

-For me, it wasn't that much the dead mummies themselves, but the sheer amount of them that made the biggest impact.
+For me, the biggest impact wasn't so much the dead mummies themselves as the sheer number of them.

-In the crypt, the bodies of different groups of people are in different rooms.
-The first to arrive are the bodies of the Capuchin brothers.
-These serve as the first 'guinea pigs' of the embalming process.
+The bodies of different groups of people are in different rooms in the crypt.
+The first to arrive are the bodies of the Capuchin brothers, who serve as the first 'guinea pigs' of the embalming process.

 Women and men have their alcoves, as do children.
 Some of the children are very young.
 There is also a room for virgins.